-In the military, it is called ‘Situational Awareness,’ and often the people who have the most pertinent information about the situation are those working for you.
+In the military, it is called ‘Situational Awareness,’ Often, the people with the most pertinent information about the situation are those working for you.

-Questions are powerful tools, knowing how to wield them with precision is key to becoming a better leader.
+Questions are powerful tools, and knowing how to wield them precisely is key to becoming a better leader.